open-life-science/open-life-science.github.io/ols-5.md

 **Outcome**: Ambassadors for Open Science practice, training and education across multiple European and international bioinformatics communities.

-**Process**: A 16 week mentoring & training program, based on the [Mozilla Open Leader program](https://foundation.mozilla.org/en/opportunity/mozilla-open-leaders/), helping participants in becoming Open Science ambassadors by using three principles:
+**Process**: A 16-week mentoring & training program, based on the [Mozilla Open Leader program](https://foundation.mozilla.org/en/opportunity/mozilla-open-leaders/), helping participants in becoming Open Science ambassadors by using three principles:

 1. **Sharing** essential knowledge required to create, lead, and sustain an Open Science project.
 2. **Connecting** members across different communities, backgrounds, and identities by creating space in this program for them to share their experiences and expertise.